Laguna Beach Calif: Beachy Fun

 “Traffic is the big concern in Laguna…in July when the Pageant of the Masters takes place, you just crawl up and down the PCH.
 Another issue is beach erosion, which takes slivers of the town’s beloved 22 beaches each year,” Stabler said.

 We enjoyed another memorable meal at Sapphire Laguna, where a deck lit with an outdoor fireplace and sparkling lights invited customers to enjoy the ambiance.
 Sapphire is a bit on the pricey side, as is Zoolus, but they both offer an ambiance that is memorable, as well as top-quality seafood.

 We were visiting in February when the weather and the traffic were both mild, and it was warm enough to enjoy a day on the beach.
 There are 22 beaches here, and many have bathrooms and even snack bars.
 There are plenty to choose from for sure!

 One morning we got up at the crack of dawn to meet up with Rachel Tajeda, who is a tide pool docent and manager of the Laguna Beach House.
 Another nice choice right on the beach is the Inn at Laguna Beach.

-She leds these low-tide excursions to explore the secrets that lie below the shoreline, wearing water shoes and walking along the dramatic red clay cliffs of Treasure Island Park.
+She leads these low-tide excursions to explore the secrets that lie below the shoreline, wearing water shoes and walking along the dramatic red clay cliffs of Treasure Island Park.